bigchaindb/bigchaindb/docs/source/python-server-api-examples.md

 ```

-The new owner of the digital asset is now `ACJyBLfeLNpCPrGWYoPYvnQ2MAC8BFukBko4hxtW9YoH`, which is the public key of `testuser1`.
+The new owner of the digital asset is now `DTJCqP3sNkZcpoSA8bCtGwZ4ASfRLsMFXZDCmMHzCoeJ`, which is the public key of `testuser1`.

+Note that the current owner with public key `3LQ5dTiddXymDhNzETB1rEkp4mA7fEV1Qeiu5ghHiJm9` refers to one of the federation nodes that actually created the asset and assigned it to `testuser1`.

 ## Transfer the Digital Asset

 Now that `testuser1` has a digital asset assigned to him, he can transfer it to another user.
 Transfer transactions require an input.
-The input will be the transaction id of a digital asset that was assigned to `testuser1`, which in our case is `6539dded9479c47b3c83385ae569ecaa90bcf387240d1ee2ea3ae0f7986aeddd`.
+The input will be the transaction id of a digital asset that was assigned to `testuser1`, which in our case is `cdb6331f26ecec0ee7e67e4d5dcd63734e7f75bbd1ebe40699fc6d2960ae4cb2`.

+Since a transaction can have multiple outputs with each their own (crypto)condition, each transaction input should also refer to the condition index `cid`.

 ```python
 # create a second testuser